 Waiting refers to the overall time that is wasted due to obstruction in production.
 The entire production chain is disrupted the moment production is put to a halt.
 If a single task in the chain takes more than usual, then the employee in charge of the following task will wait.
 Tasks that consume time should be made quite efficient.
 If need be, manufacturing units should reach out to new employees should be to aid with the workflow.

-During the waiting period, the labor, energy from heating, lighting, cooling are also wasted.
+During the waiting period, the labor, and energy from heating, lighting, cooling are also wasted.
 Further, waiting also tends to spoil materials as well as components by damaging them due to incompetent workflow.

 Over-processing refers to components for the manufacturing process which are entirely unnecessary.
 Some of the notable examples of over-processing are painting areas that will never be used or house any employees.
 What would happen if you use cutting-edge features in your manufacturing but never rely on them.
 When it comes to manufacturing, adding value is an excellent attitude of any facility.
 However, excessive adding of values that customers do not require is a sheer example of waste.